 One such amazing hairstyle that has made a steady comeback in recent times is the braided pull-through hair.
 Known for its faux braid like the image, fashionistas around the world are sporting this trend to look fabulous.
 But if you have no idea what a pull-through style braid is, read on to find out.

-Here are the top 15 pull-through hair braids styles that are unique and mesmerizing to wear!
+Here are the top 15 pull-through braided hairstyles that are unique and mesmerizing to wear!

 1. Basic Pull-Through